 “Is it true that it’s super hard being away from home and all your friends and basically your whole life?”

 “Is it true that you struggle with both some guilt and also bitterness at the circumstances you are in?”

-“Then why in God’s name should you not feel some sadness?
+I went on a rant, “Then why in God’s name should you not feel some sadness?
 If your Effexor made you feel no sadness at all and made you never think about the friends back home or what you might be missing out on, etc, then I’d say the medication has made you worse because you would’ve become delusional – living a lie.
 Listen, son, never suppress any emotion (positive or negative) that is based in fact.
 Always toss out any emotion or thought based in a lie.
 For example, it’s hard being away from home and that’s a fact; so it is healthy and right to feel at least a little sadness about this.
 You told me you sometimes feel like you can’t do anything well and that’s a lie.
 That thought and the resulting insecurity and sadness needs to be recognized as an intruder that does not belong in your worldview, your paradigm, your psyche, and tossed out like the garbage it is.
 Work at becoming a master of analyzing thoughts and emotions and evaluating them for truth and facts.
 Then become a master at tossing out the lie-based emotions and leaning into the truth-based emotions.”